youngjae-avikus/deepstream-services-library-docker/README.md

 ```

 ## Build the Docker Image
-Build the Docker image with the following command.
+Navigagte to the `deepstream-services-library-docker` folder and build the Docker image with the following command.
 Make sure to add the current directory `.` as input.
 ```bash
 docker build -t dsl:0 .
 ```